EsportsGold/ESG-token/Audit.md

 ### ESGAssetHolder.sol and TokenTimelock.sol

 No issues were found with these contracts.
-Since there is no deployment script it isn't possible to check that they are deployed and initialised correctly.

 ### SafeMath.sol and Owned.sol